THE GUIDE TO THE AMERICAN COLONY IN JAFFA - TEL AVIV

 Near the railway station was established in 1902 the factory of Hugo Wieland.
 Wieland, who belonged to the Templar movement and lived until then in the German colony of Jaffa, realized the commercial potential inherent in its proximity to the train station and built a factory for the production of building materials.
 This factory, which was a pioneer in its field, produced, among other things, concrete shingles, stairs, painted tiles, and columns.

 The Wieland family was forced to leave the country during World War II, and the factory was abandoned.
-After many years in which the complex suffered from severe neglect, the municipality began in 2004 to rehabilitate the station building and convert it to a cultural, recreation and leisure center.
+After many years in which the complex suffered from severe neglect, the municipality began in 2004 to rehabilitate the station building and convert it into a cultural, recreation and leisure center.
 The buildings were restored and renovated, and train carriages and tracks were placed on the site.